-The amounts appearing in Section A.3. of this report under "Number of direct options" (i.e. Mr. César Alierta Izuel, 344,613; Mr. Julio Linares López, 258,460; and Mr. José María Álvarez-Pallete López, 156,642) related to the maximum number of shares corresponding to the fourth and fifth phases of the "Performance Share Plan" to be delivered (from July 1, 2012 and July 1, 2013) if all the terms established for such delivery are met.
+Likewise, the amounts appearing in Section A.3. of this report under "Number of direct options" (i.e. Mr. César Alierta Izuel, 170,897; Mr. Julio Linares López, 128,173; Mr. José María Álvarez-Pallete López, 77,680; and Mr. Santiago Fernández Valbuena, 77,680) related to the maximum number of shares corresponding to the fifth phase of the "Performance Share Plan" to be delivered (from July 1, 2013) if all the terms established for such delivery are met.

 At the General Shareholders' Meeting of Telefónica, S.A. on May 18, 2011, its shareholders approved the introduction of a long-term incentive plan for managers and senior executives of the Group (including Executive Directors) known as the Performance & Investment Plan ("PIP").
 Under this plan, participants who met the qualifying requirements were awarded a certain number of Telefónica, S.A. shares as a form of variable compensation.
+In addition said General Shareholders'

-Said General Shareholders' Meeting approved the maximum number of shares to be awarded to Executive Directors subject to their meeting the Co-Investment requirement established in the Plan and the maximum target TSR established for each phase.
+Meeting approved the maximum number of shares to be awarded to Executive Directors subject to their meeting the Co-Investment requirement established in the Plan and the maximum target TSR established for each phase.

-In accordance with the above, the amounts appearing in Section A.3. of this report under "Number of direct options" and "Equivalent number of shares" (i.e. Mr. César Alierta Izuel, 249,917--390,496; Mr. Julio Linares López, 149,950--234,298; and Mr. José María Álvarez-Pallete López, 79,519--124,249) relate to the theoretical number of shares assigned and the maximum possible number of shares to be received if the co-investment requirement established in the Plan and the maximum target TSR established for each phase are met.
+In accordance with the above, the amounts appearing in Section A.3. of this report under "Number of direct options" and "Equivalent number of shares" (i.e. Mr. César Alierta Izuel, 574,334-897,397; Mr. Julio Linares López, 163,828-255,983; Mr. José María Álvarez-Pallete López, 267,650-418,204; Mr. Santiago Fernández Valbuena, 182,742-285,536; and Ms. Eva Castillo Sanz, 95,864-149,787) relate to the theoretical number of shares assigned and the maximum possible number of shares to be received in the first and second phase if the co-investment requirement established in the Plan and the maximum target TSR established for each phase are met.